Avoid weight gain over Christmas; my top 10 tips to do NOW

 The good news is that with a little consideration, a few changes and better focus starting from now, it is perfectly possible to enjoy the parties, meals out and family socialising and avoid weight gain at the same time.
 However, the festive period is notoriously a challenge and for this reason, I have put together a plan to ensure you’re in the best possible state going into this busy period.

-Now that Halloween, bonfire night and the half term holidays are behind us, the loom of Christmas is worrying near and the next focus of the marketeers desperate for us to indulge to excess.
+Now that Halloween, bonfire night and the half-term holidays are behind us, the loom of Christmas is worrying near and the next focus of the marketers desperate for us to indulge to excess.
 And in doing so, also sabotaging our efforts to avoid weight gain over the festive period.

 Adopt these 10 diet and lifestyle tips over the next month and you’ll find you will boost your resilience to temptation when the busy period begins and effortlessly avoid weight gain over christmas.

 1. Build up your exercise routine